Harjit Sajjan: Controversy over role in Operation Medusa

 In an April 2017 public speech in New Delhi, Sajjan called himself "the architect" of Operation Medusa, a September 2006 Canadian offensive to remove Taliban fighters from around Kandahar.
 In July 2015, Sajjan had made the same claim during an episode of the BC program Conversations That Matter, stating that General Jonathan Vance, the chief of the defence staff at the time the story broke in 2017, saw him as "the architect" in the 2006 offensive.
 At the time of Operation Medusa, Sajjan was a major in the Canadian Army reserve and a liaison officer to Task Force Kandahar, where large combat operations such as Medusa were usually worked upon by generals and colonels.

 One of the anonymous officers cited in the National Post, which first broke the story, called Sajjan's statement "a bald-faced lie", while others praised him on a personal level and for his expert intelligence work, but found his claim "really, quite outrageous" because the planning for Operation Medusa was collaborative.
 Canadian historian Jack Granatstein said that Sajjan was a skilled intelligence officer who would have presented important intelligence in the leadup to the operation, but that he "certainly wouldn't have been the chief planner".
 Granatstein said that while the mistake was not one that was worth resigning over, it would still hurt his relationship with the military.
 In an interview on AM640, Christopher Vernon, a British officer who served as chief of staff for NATO forces in Southern Afghanistan at Kandahar during Medusa, said that Sajjan's role in the planning was "more than integral" and that Sajjan was a "pivotal player" in the operation.
 Vernon noted that Sajjan had worked "hand-in-glove" with the Australian lieutenant colonel who was the lead planner and that without Sajjan's intelligence work, the operation would not have happened.
 Brigadier-General David Fraser had also extensively praised the indispensable nature of Sajjan's role in Operation Medusa.

 Sajjan issued apologies in which he apologized to members of the Canadian Forces, the United States Armed Forces, and the Afghan Armed Forces in the operation, and noted that the successes of Operation Medusa were due to the contributions of all members of the Canadian Forces who were involved.
 Sajjan also acknowledged that describing himself as "the architect" was a mistake, and highlighted the role of Brigadier-General David Fraser in leading the team that planned the operation.

 Sajjan was supported by Justin Trudeau amidst calls from the opposition for him to resign.
 A failed vote of no confidence in Sajjan was put forth by the Conservative Party of Canada in the House of Commons.
+He was censured by the House of Commons in 2021 for "misleading Canadians about his service record".

-Sajjan was moved from minister of defence to minister of international development in an October 2021 cabinet reshuffle.
+Sajjan was moved from Minister of National Defence to minister of international development in an October 2021 cabinet reshuffle.